On general type varieties admitting global holomorphic forms: Introduction

-It is interesting to mention that, though constructions in Examples \ref{exmp2} and \ref{exmp3} are simple, those varieties with similar structures are exactly the most difficult cases while proving Theorem \ref{5K}.

-Observing that two digits ``$3$'' and ``$5$'' in the statements of Theorem \ref{3K} and Theorem \ref{5K} can be understood as $r_{n-2}$ where $n=\dim (V)=3,4$, one might put the higher dimensional analog as an interesting conjecture (see Section 7)!
-However the next example shows that, unlike in dimension $3$, one cannot replace the condition ``$h^{2, 0}(V)\gg 0$'' with the condition ``$\chi(\OO_V)=\chi(\omega_V)\gg 0$'' even in dimension $4$.
-Thus the higher dimensional analog of Theorem \ref{chi3} seems to be impossible.
-At least it fails in dimension 4.
+Observing that two numbers ``$3$'' and ``$5$'' in the statements of Theorem \ref{3K} and Theorem \ref{5K} respectively correspond to $r_{n-2}$ where $n=\dim (X)=3,4$, one might state the higher dimensional analog as an interesting conjecture (see Section 4).
+However the next example shows that the higher dimensional analogue of Theorem \ref{chi3} fails already in dimension $4$.